CEND Annual Symposium

-This year's symposium will also feature a poster session to complement the exciting line-up of plenary speakers.
-Participants are encouraged to present posters in the areas of epidemiology, basic sciences and translational research related to emerging and neglected disease.
+This year's symposium featured a poster session to complement the exciting line-up of plenary speakers.
+Participants presented posters in the areas of epidemiology, basic sciences and translational research related to emerging and neglected disease.
 Space is limited for poster presentations.
 To be considered for a poster presentation, please register and submit your poster abstract to CEND@berkeley.edu by January 2nd, 2015.

 Parking & Directions